paulinopjc/edia/README.md

 ## Pages

-The GIAVault application includes the following pages:
+The EdiaVault application includes the following pages:

 - `/dashboard`: Dashboard page displaying an overview of insurance policies and notifications.
 - `/insurance/form`: Form page for creating or editing insurance policies.